This easy chicken satay recipe packs a punch with a zesty peanut dipping sauce! Serve as an appetizer or over rice noodles for a complete meal.

 Then, slice between the skewers to give you chicken pieces, cut like kababs.
 Thread any stray pieces on the ends of the skewers.
 Score the chicken pieces to give it extra surface area - this gives it more char.

-Make extra dipping sauce
+Make extra peanut dipping sauce

-I highly recommend you make extra dipping sauce, especially if you are serving chicken satay with rice or noodles as part of the main course.
+I highly recommend you make some extra peanut dipping sauce, especially if you are serving chicken satay with rice or noodles as part of the main course.
 Spoon the dipping sauce over rice or noodles while serving.

 More Asian Recipes to try at home